 The sales procedures are explained for each type of goods separately.

 What should you consider when buying goods from DRZ?

 The goods descriptions in the catalogues are prepared based on information known to DRZ.

 - DRZ is not a garage or repair business and does not check whether everything is working properly.

 - DRZ does not give any warranty regarding the goods sold.

 - Buying from DRZ is entirely at the buyer’s own risk.

 - You pay a buyer’s premium on top of the purchase price.
 This premium is 15% of the amount you bid.
 The amount of the buyer’s premium is stated on the invoice.

 - In some cases you pay additional costs, such as VAT or private motor vehicle and motorcycle tax (BPM).
-Where applicable, this is stated in the goods description.
 These amounts are payable on top of the purchase price.